 It’s the contrasts of Oregon that make it such a unique travel destination, and while visitors will find an endless list of things to do, there are a number of the surprises you’ll probably want to hear about beforehand.

-Move Over Starbucks, Dutch Bros.
-Is the Place for Coffee on an Oregon Vacation
+Move Over Starbucks, Dutch Bros Is the Place for Coffee on an Oregon Vacation

-If you’re accustomed to pulling into Starbucks to grab your cup of Joe, you might have to adjust your habits in order to start your morning off right on an Oregon vacation.
+If you’re accustomed to pulling into Starbucks or even Dunkin’ to grab your cup of Joe, you might have to adjust your habits in order to start your morning off right on an Oregon vacation.
 In Oregon, it’s the cross blades of a blue and white windmill that mark the spot for the most popular coffee in the state.

 Vacations are a great time to try something new.
 So, instead of searching for the elusive Starbucks, hit a Dutch Bros instead.
+Just be prepared for a lot of friendly repartee about what you’re doing and where you’re going.
+Broistas love to talk!

 Oregon Is at War